 You can get it by subtracting the activity’s Early Finish date from its Late Finish date.

 Total Float = Late Finish date – Early Finish date

-Free float is how long an activity can be delayed, without delaying the Early Start of its successor activity.
+Free float is how long an activity can be delayed without delaying the Early Start of its successor.

-You can calculate the free float by subtracting the Early Finish date of the activity from the Early Start date of the next.
+You can calculate the free float by subtracting the Early Finish Date of the activity from the Early Start Date of the next activity.